1. Answers

 2. How to set up CloudFront for an ALB?

-1. Create an AWS Application Load Balancer (ALB): This acts as the origin for your distribution.
+1. Create an AWS Application Load Balancer (ALB): Start by setting up an ALB that will act as the origin for your CloudFront distribution.
+This involves configuring security groups and listeners to manage traffic.

 Detailed Example